-A reduction of certified irrigated acres would mean a set percentage reduction in certified irrigated acres within the overappropriated area.
-The amount of the reduction would be determined by the SPNRD and the NeDNR.
+A reduction of certified irrigated acres means a set percentage reduction in certified irrigated acres within the overappropriated area.
+The amount of any acreage reduction imposed within the overappropriated portion of the Upper Platte River Basin within TBNRD for purposes of meeting the goals and objectives of this IMP will be determined by TBNRD after consultation with NeDNR.